Tropical methods for building real space sextics with totally real tritangent planes: Tangencies of multiplicity six

-\begin{proof}The claims from items (1) through (5) follow by inspecting the formulas for each coefficient listed in~\autoref{sec:CoefficientsModificationSextics} solely using the inequalities $L_1<L_2,L_4, L_5$ and the valuation restrictions on $m_1, n_1$ and $\du_1$.
-In turn, the statements of items (6) and (7) are determined by a direct computation using~\eqref{eq:modificationxz_zy}.
 The claim about the cells in the Newton subdivision of $\tilde{\sextic}(x,z)$ follows by a simple linear algebra computation combined with the fact that the coordinates of the points $v_0, v_1, v_2, v_4$ and $v_5$ in $\RR^3$ are completely determined by the modification.
 Their values appear in~\eqref{eq:v0throughv4} and~\autoref{tab:TreeShapeVerticesNew3D}. \end{proof}

 \begin{lemma} Assume that $L_1<L_2,L_4, L_5$ and that the parameters $\du_1, m_1, n_1$ satisfy $\val(\du_1)>L_3$ and $\val(m_1), \val(n_1)>0$.
 Then, the following identities hold for the coefficients of $\hat{\sextic}(z,y)$: \begin{enumerate} \item $\val(\hat{a}_{12})=\val(\hat{a}_{11}) = \val(\hat{a}_{21}) = 0$, $\overline{\hat{a}_{12}} = -(\overline{a_{21}})^2= - \overline{\hat{a}_{21}}$ and $\overline{\hat{a}_{11}} = -\overline{a_{11}}\,(\overline{a_{21}})^2$; \item $\val(\hat{a}_{23})=\val(\hat{a}_{14})=2L_3$ and $\val(\hat{a}_{22}) =\val(\hat{a}_{13})=L_3$; \item $\overline{\hat{a}_{23}} = \overline{a_{22}}^2$, $\overline{\hat{a}_{14}} = -(\overline{a_{22}})^2$, $\overline{\hat{a}_{22}}=2\,\overline{a_{21}}\,\overline{a_{22}}= -\overline{\hat{a}_{13}}$; \item $\val(\hat{a}_{00})=L_1$ and $\overline{\hat{a}_{00}} = (-1)^j \overline{a_{j0}}\,(\overline{a_{11}})^j\,(\overline{a_{21}})^{3-j}$; \item $\val(\hat{a}_{06})=3L_3+L_4$ and $\overline{\hat{a}_{06}} = (-1)^k \overline{a_{3r}}(\overline{a_{22}})^{3-k}$; \item $\hat{a}_{3p}=a_{3p}$ for all $p\in \{0,\ldots,3\}$, and $\val(\hat{a}_{p,0}) = L_1$ if $p\leq j$. \item $\hat{a}_{p,6-p} \geq 3L_3+L_4$ for all $p \in \{0,\ldots, 3\}$ whereas equality holds if $p\leq k$; \end{enumerate} In particular, the cells $v_0^{\vee}$ through $v_4^{\vee}$ and $v_5^{\vee}$ on the Newton subdivision of $\hat{\sextic}(x,z)$ are independent of the distribution of the tropical tangency points between $\Gamma$ and $\Lambda$.\end{lemma} \begin{proof} The statement follows by using the same methods as in the proof of~\autoref{lm:coefficientsProjectionXZ}. \end{proof}